Kumkum15/rating-prediction-via-prompting/README.md

 # Rating Prediction Via Prompting
-This project helps predicitng rating of yelp dataset using prompting.
+This project helps predicting rating of yelp dataset using prompting.